-The Whitsundays is located about half way up the Queensland coast about two hours north of Mackay and two and a half hours south of Townsville.
+The Whitsundays is located almost halfway up the Queensland coast.
+Just two hours north of Mackay and just over three hours south of Townsville.

-For Airlie Beach and mainland shenanigans, flying into the Whitsunday Coast Airport just down the road in Proserpine is your best bet.
+To explore the mainland from Airlie Beach, fly into the Whitsunday Coast Airport just down the road in Proserpine.

-The road trip into Airlie Beach has one of the best view reveals ever.
-As you drive over the main hill into town, those blues and islands previously only seen on your Insta-feed will blow your #nofilter mind.
+The road trip into Airlie Beach has one of the best view-reveals ever.
+Drive over the main hill into town to see the blue hues and islands of your dreams.

-- Driving South from Townsville – Airlie Beach is 2 hours 30 minutes away along the Bruce Highway.
+- Driving South from Townsville – Airlie Beach is 3 hours 15 minutes along the Bruce Highway.

-Once you’re in Airlie Beach, make the most of having a car with you and explore the Whitsunday coast with these day trip suggestions:
+From Airlie Beach, let the road guide you as you travel this picturesque Whitsundays coastline.
+Make the most of having a car with these day trip suggestions: